-In each bunk there are 1 or 2 General Counselors and 1 or 2 Specialty Counselors.
+In each bunk there are 2 General Counselors and 1 Specialty Counselor.
 The General Counselors spend all day working with their campers and participating in the activities with them.
-In order to be a GC you must have the following qualities: patience, compassion, fairness, great listening skills and the ability to relate to kids.
-We look for applicants who have some experience working with kids and those who are want to have a positive impact in our campers’ lives.
+In order to be a General Counselor, you must have compassion, great listening skills and the ability to relate to kids.
+We look for applicants who have experience working with children and who want to have a positive impact in our campers’ lives.

-Our specialty area counselors live in a bunk with campers, have bunk responsibilities and serve as a role model for the campers.
-However, once the daily activities start you report to your specialty area for the six activity periods.
-The Specialty Area Director will provide guidance and training to ensure each specialist performs to the best of his/her ability.
+Our specialty area counselors live in a bunk with campers, have bunk responsibilities and serve as a role model for campers.
+However, once the daily activities start, specialty counselors report to their respective specialty area for the six activity periods.
+The Specialty Area Director will provide guidance and training to ensure each specialist performs to the best of their ability.
 Applicants must demonstrate a strong aptitude in their specialty area and must have experience teaching/coaching children.

 Swim Instructors – WSI’s & Lifeguards certified staff

-Lake/Boating Specialist – Canoeing, Kayaking, and Row Boating
+Lake & Boating Specialist – Canoeing, Kayaking, SUP, and Row Boating

-Program Director, Athletic Director, Head Basketball, Head Baseball, Head Soccer, Head Lacrosse, Art Shack Head, Lake Head, Pool Head
+Includes Program Director, Athletic Director, Head Basketball, Head Baseball/Softball, Head Hockey, Head Soccer, Head Lacrosse, Creative Arts Director and Waterfront Director.

-Support Service Staff work behind the scenes to ensure camp is running smoothly, working in the Kitchen, in Housekeeping, on the Maintenance/Security Crew or Office Staff.
-A Support Service Staff member lives in a bunk with a group of other Support Service Staff.
-During a Support Service Staff member’s down time they may take advantage of the camp’s facilities and are encouraged to actively participate in camp life.
+Support Service Staff work behind the scenes to ensure camp is running smoothly, working in food service, housekeeping, laundry, maintenance, security, driving, health center or the office.
+A Support Service Staff member lives in a bunk with a group of other Support Service Staff – with the exception of office staff, who live in bunk with campers and Health Center staff, who have private accommodations.
+During a Support Service Staff member’s down time, they may take advantage of the camp’s facilities and are encouraged to actively participate in camp life.
 Applicants must demonstrate a strong aptitude in their specific area.

 Basic carpentry, electrical, automotive and landscaping skills.
 The ability to make repairs & learn on the job is essential.